-These standards apply to the ‘service area’ in your salon – the part of the premises that is used for hairdressing.
+These are the minimum standards that apply to the 'service area' in your salon – the part of the premises that is used for hairdressing.

 - There is enough floor space to enable easy access for cleaning.
 In every room in which customers are attended to, there is at least 2.3 square metres of floor area per customer.

 - Service chairs used for cutting hair are at least 1.5 metres apart, measured from centre to centre.

 - There is an extra 0.9 square metres of floor space for each person awaiting attention.

 - A separate waiting room or reception area has a floor area of no less than 0.9 square metres for every person who is seated and waiting, but the floor area can't be less than 4.6 square metres.

 The floor of the service area where hair is cut or washed be covered with a smooth, durable material that is impervious to water.
 Coving between the floor and walls is recommended.

 Any walls that are likely to be splashed or soiled need to be surfaced with a smooth, durable material that is impervious to water, such as seratone.
 All other walls and ceilings need to have a non-absorbent surface that is easily cleaned, such as enamel paint or washable vinyl wallpaper.